 • When self supplying a Croatian company with goods.

 In 2010, the Croatian authorities have implemented the VAT package changes which allow companies to apply for a reverse charge process if they are providing services to local Croatian companies.
 All companies that provide electronic, telecoms or broadcast services to local Croatian companies have to register for VAT in one EU state, under the MOSS scheme.
 This allows the filing of a single return covering all 28 member states.
-Our company registration experts in Croatia can tell you if you need to register for VAT and what thresholds apply to this registration.
+Our company registration experts in Croatia can tell you if you need to register for VAT in 2021 and what thresholds apply to this registration.
 If you need accountants in Croatia for your business, we can offer professional services.

 VAT rate in Croatia